PsiUpsilonEI/Bylaws/bylaws.md

 4. Shall be the Chapter’s “Diamond” editor.
 5. Is in charge of all correspondence other than that with Alumni.

-#### Interfraternity Council (IFC) Representative
+#### Vice-President of External Affairs

+1. Shall complete and submit the 5 Star Standards Accreditation and Awards of Excellence packet for the Chapter each year.
-1. Shall attend all IFC meetings
+2. Shall attend all IFC meetings
-2. Shall report to the Chapter all relevant events that occurred and information that was presented at all IFC meetings since the last Chapter meeting.
+3. Shall report to the Chapter all relevant events that occurred and information that was presented at all IFC meetings since the last Chapter meeting.
+4. Shall oversee and coordinate all matters pertaining to the external affairs of the chapter, including but not limited to:
+5. Shall submit a written report to the Chapter at the end of his or her term concerning the welfare and direction of the Chapter.
+6. Shall chair the External Affairs Committee.
+7. Shall call meetings of the External Affairs Committee no less than once every two weeks.
+8. Shall ensure that all positions on the External Affairs Committee are supplied with the appropriate resources and are compliant with Five Star.

 #### Rush Chairman